We are glad you are considering our Doctor of Ministry (DMin) program!

-This is your invitation to consider advanced studies in Columbia Theological Seminary’s Doctor of Ministry or DMin degree program.
-This leadership development program is designed for experienced pastors of any denomination who are currently engaged in ministry in US and other North American or Caribbean settings.
+This leadership development degree program is designed for experienced pastors of any denomination who are currently engaged in ministry in the US and other North American or Caribbean settings.

 Usually completed in four years, Columbia Seminary’s DMin degree program allows students to focus their research and studies in one of the following areas of concentration:

 Since we expect our students to continue in their full-time ministries during the course of their studies, our DMin program is part-time.
 Typically, our students complete the program within four years.

 The 36-hour DMin degree program comprises the following:

 - Introductory Seminar (6 credit hours), required at the outset of the program.
 Students take part in an intensive seminar to explore interdisciplinary perspectives around contemporary issues of ministry and professional development.

 - Elective Courses (15 credit hours).
 These five, three-credit courses, are distributed between Biblical, Historical Doctrinal, and Practical areas.